bbauska/W3Cx-5of5/README.md

 3.  }
 </pre>

-This one says that all p, h1 and h2 uses a cursive font character.
-The &quot;,&quot; means &quot;and also&quot;.
+<p>This one says that all p, h1 and h2 uses a cursive font character.
+The
+&quot;,&quot; means &quot;and also&quot;.</p>

-This is also how we indicate in the last rule that images and paragraphs should be moved to the right 50 pixels (property margin-left: 50px).
+<p>This is also how we indicate in the last rule that images and paragraphs
+should be moved to the right 50 pixels (property margin-left: 50px).</p>

 <h4>The id and class attributes</h4>

-Basically, any given element on your Web page can be identified uniquely with an &apos;id&apos; attribute, or grouped with a class of other elements by setting the &apos;class&apos; attribute.
+<p>Basically, any given element on your Web page can be identified uniquely
+with an &apos;id&apos; attribute, or grouped with a class of other elements by setting the &apos;class&apos; attribute.</p>

 <pre>
 1.  &lt;p id="paragraph-1" class="regular-paragraphs"&gt;